 - Plenty of security and network customization options that I’ll get into later in this review

 Manual setup without an app is also possible.
 You can get OpenVPN configuration files directly from PIA’s website.
-This is handy if you want to set up the VPN on a device that doesn’t have an app, such as a wi-fi router.
+This is handy if you want to set up the VPN on a device that doesn’t have an app, such as a wi-fi router – which PIA does support.

 Streaming, Netflix, and Kodi

-Yes, I used Private Internet Access to unblock Netflix US and UK.
-I could also unblock BBC iPlayer in the UK.
+Yes, I used Private Internet Access to stream Netflix US and UK.
+I was also able to access BBC iPlayer over a UK server.

-So PIA isn’t the most adept at unblocking region-locked content, but it isn’t terrible.
+So PIA isn’t the most adept at accessing region-locked content, but it isn’t terrible.